waldzellai/fast-agent-typescript/README.md

 **`fast-agent`** enables you to create and interact with sophisticated Agents and Workflows in minutes.
 It is the first framework with complete, end-to-end tested MCP Feature support including Sampling.
 Both Anthropic (Haiku, Sonnet, Opus) and OpenAI models (gpt-4o family, o1/o3 family) are supported.

+## TypeScript Port

+This repository contains a TypeScript port of the Fast-Agent Python library.
+It provides the same core functionality with a TypeScript-friendly API.
+The TypeScript port is currently in development and may not have all the features of the Python version yet.

 The simple declarative syntax lets you concentrate on composing your Prompts and MCP Servers to [build effective agents](https://www.anthropic.com/research/building-effective-agents).

 `fast-agent` is multi-modal, supporting Images and PDFs for both Anthropic and OpenAI endpoints via Prompts, Resources and MCP Tool Call results.
 The inclusion of passthrough and playback LLMs enable rapid development and test of Python glue-code for your applications.